ayberkkabaoglu/RecipeFinder/README.md

 ## RecipeFinder

 RecipeFinder is a web application designed to help users discover and explore recipes based on a specific ingredient they have at home.
-Users can search for recipes by entering a single ingredient (e.g., "beef") and find a variety of recipes that use that ingredient.
+Users can search for recipes by entering an ingredient (e.g., "beef") and find a variety of recipes that use that ingredient.
 Additionally, users can view YouTube videos showing how to prepare each recipe.
 ## 🚀 Features
 **Search Recipes:** Search for recipes by ingredients.